jotson/1gam-jan2013/README.md

 ## January 7, 2013

 Added a simple animation to show fuel being absorbed into the player ship.
 It works by checking for a "collision" between the fuel pods and the ship.
 All of the collision detection and animation code is in the fuel pods rather than the ship.
 If it was in the ship, I'd have to code a loop to check for collisions with each fuel pod.

+Changed mechanics a little so that the ship's fuel can only increase to a maximum amount.
+Any fuel collected beyond that is added to a surplus fuel counter which I'm thinking is, essentially, the player score.